qd-qd/sdk-tutorials/onboarding/chapter-4/2-section-2.md

 With both channel ends "open" communication can proceed.

-Just as ports come with dynamic capabilities, channel initialization returns a dynamic capability the module must claim so that modules can pass in a capability to authenticate channel actions, for example, to send packets.
+Just as ports come with dynamic capabilities, channel initialization returns a dynamic capability the module must claim so that modules can pass in a capability to authenticate channel actions, for example to send packets.
 Channel capability is passed into the callback in the first part of the handshake.

 ### Messages